ForTheGold/ESL-Language-Learning-App/README.md

 ## Practice Activities

 We start off with relatively easy practice activities and the activities increase in difficulty as the learner progresses.
 We also start off with more receptive activities and then move onto productive activities as the learner gets more familiar with the material.
+Also note that each of the activities have custom error messages that indicate where the user has gone wrong.

 ### Learning Tab